 And again the Prince went out.
 This time from the western gate, and he met a funeral.
 "What is that?"
 "A corpse, my Lord."
-"And shall I too be a corpse?"
-"My Lord, all must die."
-"Drive back, Channa, what have I to do with pleasure since all must die?"
+"And shall I

-Once more he drove forth, this time out of the north gate of the city, and coming toward him he beheld a devotee in rags; his eyes were downcast, his mien noble and self-contained, his face as it were lit up with a supreme calm and contentment; he held in his hand a little wooden cup for alms.
+Once more he drove forth, this time wear a veil.
+"Sitting or walking," she out of the north gate of the city, and said, "respectable people are always coming toward him he beheld a devogood to look upon.
+Women who rule tee in rags; his eyes were downcast, their thoughts and tame their senses, his mien noble and self-contained, his are content with their own husbands, face as it were lit up with a supreme calm and contentment; he held in his

-is that man?"
-"Who asked the Prince, this time with intense curiosity and eager sympathy.
-"He is called a Bhiskhour; he has renounced all the pleasures of life ; he is indifferent to sorrow, to old age, even to disease; and he fears not death since it can deprive him of nothing that he values; he practices austerity, he has subdued his body, he lives only for religion, and he goes about asking alms."
+"Who is that man?" asked the Prince, this time with intense curiosity and eager sympathy.
+"He is called a Bhiskhour; he We read that when Queen Elizabeth has renounced all the pleasures of life ; drove abroad all beggars, all signs of he is indifferent to sorrow, to old age, woe or pain or death were cleared out even to disease; and he fears not death of the path of the royal progress, and since it can deprive him of nothing no less care was taken by the king that he values; he practices austerity, Koudhodana to keep Siddartha and he has subdued his body, he lives only his Princess Gopa from all that could for religion, and he goes about asking alms."
 "Good !" said the Prince, "The wise of old have ever praised religion, it shall be my refuge and strength, and I will make it so for all men.
 It shall yield me the fruit of life and joy and immortality!"